 - Interview on Barnard’s website

-Video of Policy Talk on the Book
+Videos of Academic and Policy Talks on the Book